Inside you’ll find an in depth guide to creating a family culture. This is part of a series so be sure to check out the other posts as they come…

 I wish I was kidding.

-I lay there and wonder if they will look back on our family life together as something they cherish.
-Will they remember the fun times we had?
+Will they look back on our family life together as something they cherish?
+What will they remember the fun times we had?
 Will all the time we spent together add up to “magical memories” or will they move out and move on?

 But still… I wondered… what is that “secret” ingredient that strong families had?
 And how can I copy it?